Ricard-Garcia/ricard-garcia/README.md

 Here are some ideas to get you started:
 -->

 Pleased to meet you!
-I'm Ricard Garcia a graphic designer and (future) software developer from Barcelona.
+I'm Ricard Garcia a graphic designer and software developer from Barcelona.

 <!--
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ricard-garcia&show_icons=true)